josephwright/josephwright.github.io/_posts/2011-01-06-biblatex-v1-1-dynamic-reference-sets.md

 Many of the new features rely on Biber, and will not work with BibTeX.
 As Biber has lots of advantages anyway, including UTF-8 support and active development, this is no real hindrance.

 I want to focus here on one new feature, as it's one I requested.
 In chemistry and physics we tend numerical reference styles and to have lots of references.
-Often, several of these will be related, and so can be ‘compacted’ into a single number.
-With traditional BibTeX styles, this can be done using the `mciteplus` package and a suitable `.bst` file. `biblatex` has supported this using ‘reference sets’ for some time, but up to now this has required modification of the database entries.
+Often, several of these will be related, and so can be 'compacted' into a single number.
+With traditional BibTeX styles, this can be done using the `mciteplus` package and a suitable `.bst` file. `biblatex` has supported this using 'reference sets' for some time, but up to now this has required modification of the database entries.
 In v1.1, you can define a reference set in the preamble:

 ```latex
 \defbibentryset{set1}{key1,key2,key3}